Tamele96/personal_projects/Intermediate/hex-dump/README.md

+Collab with Nicolai Prodinger.

-Reads a file 8 bits at a time.
+This program reads a file 8 bits at a time.

  - Displays the bit offset in hexadecimal.